Jack Crenshaw

 What skills is Jack Crenshaw known for?

-Jack Crenshaw has skills like Embedded Systems, Aerospace, Systems Engineering, System Design, Space Systems, Engineering, Software Engineering, Embedded Software, Satellite, Simulations, Software Development, System Architecture.
+Jack Crenshaw is listed with skills including Embedded Systems, Aerospace, Systems Engineering, System Design, Space Systems, Engineering, Software Engineering, and Embedded Software.